Can liver cancer be found early?

 Who should be screened?

 Screening for liver cancer is not recommended for people who are not at increased risk.
-At this time there are no screening tests thought to be accurate enough for screening in the general population.
+At this time there are no screening tests thought to be helpful for screening in the general population.

-Most doctors also recommend that certain people with chronic HBV infections be screened, especially those with a family history of liver cancer, African Americans, and Asian Americans.
+Most doctors also recommend that certain people with chronic hepatitis B virus (HBV) infections be screened, especially those with a family history of liver cancer, African Americans, and Asian Americans.

 In other groups at increased risk, the benefits of screening may not be as clear.
-If you think you are at increased risk for liver cancer, talk to your doctor about whether screening is a good option for you.
+If you think you are at increased risk for liver cancer, ask your doctor if screening is a good option for you.